 Ring Of Shadows

 The Ring of Shadows now protects the player in combat: monsters no longer know exactly where the player is once awakened.
 They will shoot or melee randomly into an invisible player's general area, hoping to get lucky, usually missing, and sometimes even hitting other monsters.
 In exchange, the Ring no longer makes all monsters deaf to your gunfire.
-This makes the Ring function much the same as the Invisibility powerup in Doom/Doom II, but with this addition: ranged attacks always miss the player, even if they would hit dead-on by chance.
+This makes the Ring function much the same as the Invisibility powerup in Doom/Doom II, but with this addition: ranged attacks miss the player if they would be grazing hits (but dead-on attacks still land).
 Getting boxed into a corner in melee is as deadly as ever, so players should take advantage of the confusion to stay light on their feet.
 The protection against ranged attacks does not extend to splash damage from nearby explosions, or leaping melee attacks.

 Dogs are known to be able to hunt using an otherworldly power of perception known as "smell" and are unaffected by the Ring of Shadows once awakened.
 Fiends are affected just like every other monster, because they have eyes.
 (To be less facetious about it, it's more fun to watch deadly Fiends dive hard into other monsters by mistake, or over cliff edges, than it is to imagine they can 'just sense' you.)